underscoreio/essential-slick/src/pages/basics.md

 //   Message(HAL,I'm sorry, Dave.
 I'm afraid I can't do that.,4))
 ~~~

 The observant among you will remember that we created `halSays` before connecting to the database.
 This demonstrates perfectly the notion of composing a query from small parts and running it later on.
 We can even stack modifiers to create queries with multiple additional clauses.
-For example, we can `map` over the query to retrieve a subset of the data, modifying the `SELECT` clause in the SQL and the return type of `run`:
+For example, we can `map` over the query to retrieve a subset of the data, modifying the `SELECT` clause in the SQL and the return type of `result`:

 ~~~ scala
 halSays.map(_.id).result.statements